geOcom 2025 at Rennes

 Developer Community: Do We Need More Processes?

-Participation in the project, committers, reviews, security incident management, feedback on GIPs…
+Project participation, committers, reviews, security incident management, feedback on GIPs, etc.